-1. I couldn't eat much when I was sick for a week and became so lean that I was weak and had to lean on my mom to stand up.

-Definition of lean:

-2. There wasn't much scrap left from the wood we used to make the go-cart, so we had to scrap the idea of making a skateboard with it.

-Definition of scrap:

-Homophones - Each sentence contains a bolded vocabulary word and an underlined word that sounds the same as the vocabulary word, but has a different spelling and meaning.
-Write a definition for the underlined word based on how it is used in the sentence.

-1. Cheating on a test is breaking a principle that will get you in trouble with the principal.
+1. I couldn't eat much when I was sick for a week and became so $lean$ that I was weak and had to \underline{lean} on my mom to stand up.
+Definition of lean : 2.
+There wasn't much scrap left from the wood we used to make the go-cart, 2. so we had to scrap the idea of making a skateboard with it.
+Definition of scrap: unc diffe mophones - Each sentence contains a bolded vocabulary word and an derlined word that sounds the same as the vocabulary word, but has a erent spelling and meaning .
+Write a definition for the underlined word ed on how it is used in the sentence.
+1. Cheating on a test is breaking a principle that will get you in trouble with the principal .
+Definition of principal : 2.

-Definition of principal:

 I put on socks because I could not bear to walk on the cold floor in bare feet.
-Definition of bear:
+Definition of bear :